craftcms/docs/docs/3.x/categories.md

 #### `prevSiblingOf`

-Narrows the query results to only the category that comes immediately before another category.
+Narrows the query results to only the category that comes immediately before another category in its structure.